sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 If you are building your application in Xcode, `$(PRODUCT_BUNDLE_IDENTIFIER)` will be automatically substituted with your application's bundle identifier.

-In the unusual case that you cannot add entitlements (e.g. your process inherits another application's restricted sandbox), you will need to [enable the Installer Connection & Status XPC Services](/documentation/customization#sandboxing-settings) instead and enable embedding the services in Sparkle's `ConfigCommon.xcconfig` when building Sparkle from source.
+In the rare case that you cannot add entitlements (e.g. your process inherits another application's restricted sandbox), you will need to [enable the Installer Connection & Status XPC Services](/documentation/customization#sandboxing-settings) instead and enable embedding the services in Sparkle's `ConfigCommon.xcconfig` when building Sparkle from source.

 #### Downloader

-The Downloader XPC Service is optional for Sandboxed applications.
-Sparkle by default bundles this XPC Service in its framework bundle.
+The Downloader XPC Service is only needed for Sandboxed applications that do not request the `com.apple.security.network.client` entitlement.
+If your sandboxed application already needs to use this entitlement for network access, then you should not enable the Downloader XPC Service.

-Use this service only if your sandboxed application does not request the `com.apple.security.network.client` entitlement.
-The downloader service allows using Sparkle without forcing the network client entitlement on your entire application.
-There are a few caveats with using the downloader service which you may want to consider:
+The downloader service allows using Sparkle without forcing the network client entitlement on your entire sandboxed application.
+There are a few drawbacks with using the downloader service though which you may want to consider:

-* It may not work well if your release notes reference external content that would require making additional network requests.
 * We fall back to using WebKit's deprecated `WebView` for release notes due to a [known WKWebView defect](https://github.com/feedback-assistant/reports/issues/1).
 Please file a bug report on [WebKit's issues tracker](https://webkit.org/reporting-bugs/) or a Feedback Assistant report to Apple relating to FB6993802 preventing the use of WKWebView without having the `com.apple.security.network.client` entitlement on your sandboxed application.
 Emphasize that this defect blocks your app's adoption from WebKit1 to WebKit2.
 * [Adapting release notes based on the currently installed version](/documentation/publishing#adapting-release-notes-based-on-currently-installed-version) is not supported because this feature is not implemented for Sparkle's legacy WebKit view.
+* It may not work well if your release notes reference external content that would require making additional network requests.
 * As of Sparkle 2.6 (beta), the Downloader XPC Service is not sandboxed by default.
 If you want to sandbox this service, you will need to uncomment `DOWNLOADER_SANDBOXED_ENTITLEMENTS` and modify `XPC_SERVICE_BUNDLE_ID_PREFIX` in Sparkle's `ConfigCommon.xcconfig` when building Sparkle from source.
 Sandboxing this XPC Service requires using a custom bundle ID for it, otherwise conflicts may arise with other sandboxed apps using the service.

 To enable the service, you must set [SUEnableDownloaderService](/documentation/customization#sandboxing-settings) boolean to `YES` in your application's Info.plist.